usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 > *warning* the way Rascal is configured is gradually migrating from using `RASCAL.MF` to using `pom.xml`.
 Dependencies (Java, Rascal or otherwise) already come from a `pom.xml` file's `<dependencies>` list.
 Every project should have one, with at least a dependency on the Rascal project itself.

 * `Require-Libraries` in `RASCAL.MF` is no longer in use.
 You will be warned by the IDE about this.
-* the interpreter is now also configured by `pom.xml`, just like the compiler. `Sources` still come from `RASCAL.MF` for the interpreter, but not for the checker and the compiler.
+* The interpreter is now also configured by `pom.xml`, just like the compiler. `Sources` still come from `RASCAL.MF` for the interpreter, but not for the checker and the compiler.
 For now you have to keep `RASCAL.MF` and `pom.xml` in line w.r.t. the configuration of the local source folders.
 * `pom.xml` parsing is done locally and quickly, and so is configuring variables and resolving and downloading dependencies.
-* the version of the bootstrap jar is now an explicit parameter in `pom.xml`, and it is downloaded automatically when required.
+* The version of the bootstrap jar is now an explicit parameter in `pom.xml`, and it is downloaded automatically when required.
 This is only relevant for developers working on the Rascal project itself.
-* locations of library dependencies are always normalized to `mvn://` or `jar+file://` such that file access inside a library is always done in the same way and very few clients have to distinguish different cases of `loc` schemes.
+* Locations of library dependencies are always normalized to `mvn://` or `jar+file://` such that file access inside a library is always done in the same way and very few clients have to distinguish different cases of `loc` schemes.
 Normalization to the `mvn://` scheme also enables debug-stepping through library code with the Rascal debugger.
-* the old `lib://` scheme has completely disappeared, in favor of `mvn://` which is more precise due to the additional version number and group id.
+* The old `lib://` scheme has completely disappeared, in favor of `mvn://` which is more precise due to the additional version number and group id.
-* the computations that configure the interpreter and the compiler, by constructing a PathConfig, were re-implemented and rationalized.
+* The computations that configure the interpreter and the compiler, by constructing a PathConfig, were re-implemented and rationalized.

 ### REPL/Console improvements

-* the REPL consistently prints what its configuration is (versions, source path, classpath, runtime environment, standard library)
+* The REPL consistently prints what its configuration is (versions, source path, classpath, runtime environment, standard library)
-* the REPL was re-implemented from jline2 to **jline3**; with important usability enhancements among which _multiline editing_
+* The REPL was re-implemented from jline2 to **jline3**; with important usability enhancements among which _multiline editing_
-* the textual progress bar and printing to stderr was improved radically (sometimes prints were lost), also due to the upgrade to jline3
+* The textual progress bar and printing to stderr was improved radically (sometimes prints were lost), also due to the upgrade to jline3
-* the REPL starts _much_ faster, due to a re-implementation of the Maven features for acquiring the exact locations of dependencies.
+* The REPL starts _much_ faster, due to a re-implementation of the Maven features for acquiring the exact locations of dependencies.
-* module reloading is faster and more accurate on macOS due to the new File Watches (see below)
+* Module reloading is faster and more accurate on macOS due to the new File Watches (see below)
-* the `:set` options grammar was extended with optional `;`'s and also further implemented
+* The `:set` options grammar was extended with optional `;`'s and also further implemented
-* all other `:` commands are now implemented.
+* All other `:` commands are now implemented.
 See `:help` for instructions.
 * You can now `:undeclare` functions and variables without having to restart the REPL, for example.
 * All `:` commands accept accidentally typed `;` semicolons at the end.
 * An empty line no longer "cancels" a command, so multiline pasted code work better.
 Instead CTRL+C or simply `;` + ENTER will get you restarted.